 3. Use Repellent on Yourself

 You may have a knee-jerk reaction against the word “repellent” because of commercial products that contain DEET, but there are plenty of safe, DEET-free repellent formulas you can try instead.
 You can even make them at home!
 There are hundreds of recipe variations, but most contain a base of castor or coconut oil and a blend of mosquito-repelling essential oils, such as: witch hazel, cinnamon, eucalyptus, citronella, clove, cedar-wood, lavender, peppermint, rosemary, lemongrass, rose geranium, cajeput, thyme, and even catnip.
-Here’s a homemade bug spray recipe to get you started, but you should try different combinations of essential oils to see what works best for you.
+Here’s a homemade bug repellent recipe to get you started, but you should try different combinations of essential oils to see what works best for you.
 Also consider using a soy-based repellent, which has been shown to be as effective as DEET.

 4. Use Repellent on Your Animals

 If mosquitoes are buzzing around your pets or livestock, it’s only a matter of time before they get you!
 You can make natural repellent for animals using essential oils, but you’re going to need larger quantities, especially if you’re treating large animals like horses or cattle.
-It may be easier to pick up a small, pre-mixed bottle of oils (like TerraShield), which you can then mix with dish soap and water to spray on your animals.
+It may be easier to pick up a small, pre-mixed bottle of oils (like TerraShield), which you can then mix with dish soap and water to mist on your animals.
 Often, the oil can be applied more directly to pets like dogs.
 Before you apply anything, do your research and be careful in choosing oils, because some are toxic to animals!